Hip Thrust Technique: Setup, Cues, and Common Fixes

 The Best Approach

 Don't choose between hip thrusts and squats.
 Use squats as your primary compound lower body exercise and add hip thrusts as a glute-focused accessory.
-This combination appears optimal for glute hypertrophy based on current research.
+For many lifters, this is a practical way to cover the glutes in both stretched and shortened positions.

 Hip Thrust Variations